shreyesss/Proximal_policy_optimization-PPO/README.md

 4.)Soft-Update of old network:

 The weights of the network providing the old policy undergo soft update with alpha= 0.1

+5.)Customization of rewards:

+     a.)Breakout: additonal reward of -1 is given for dropping the ball , this as boosted the initial stages of training significantly b.)SuperMarioBros: additional reward of +1 for collecting coins are added linerally to the total reward to promote more exploration and coin collection c.)LunarLander: crash landing is penalized by a reward of -5 , this has significantly imporved the later stages of training ie: the soft landing

 References: